guiriosoficial/ToDoList-Justto/README.md

 This project was my challenge for an internship job at Justto, my first application on Vue.js.

 The challenge is create a **TODO List** that meets the following requirements:
-- Be able to insert, edit and remove tasks from the list,
+- Be able to insert, edit and remove tasks from list,
 - Be developed in Vue.js with Webpack and be an SPA,
 - Have an "About" page using vue-router (Bonus)